julien-vidal/github-label-manager/README.md

 > Import/Export Labels between two github projects
 > You have to have an account who have enough rights for that kind of process

+## Why this package

+One day with a teammate, we have many repositories and one of them only have been set with labels we use everyday.
+So we have to copy all of them in each repository.
+So we go on github labels interface and suprise !
+You have to create your label one by one...

+This project was born.
+Some other package allow you to do such things.

+I just want to group them here and maybe add more.

 ## Install